 It's a common complaint: ADHD makes it hard for your child to focus on a task long enough to start it, let alone finish it.
 Sure, you could pick up that dirty sock on the floor yourself, but your child needs to learn ways to get things done on his own.

-These tips can make both your lives easier.
+These tips could make both your lives easier.

 Explain What You Mean

 You can't just tell a child with ADHD to go clean their room.
-This chore is too big for a kid who's easily distracted.
+That chore is too big for a kid who's easily distracted.
 And the meaning is hazy: What qualifies as "clean," anyway?

 Break down the job into small, specific tasks: